afuerhoff/ioBroker.fb-checkpresence/README.md

 ### AVM support check
 The function checks the availability of used fritzbox features.
 The availability is logged as info.

-### Get guests
+### Get guests, blacklist
 In this function is checked if any user is logged in as guest.
-Also if any device is not in the white list listed.
+Also is checked if any device is not in the white list listed.
+This devices are added to the blacklist.

 ### Get Active
 For every family member the presence, the comming and going dates and several other infos are calculated and saved in the member object.